RICE In-Depth

 Voting Phases

-All submitted categories will move to the next phase.
-There is no category limit at this time.
+All submitted award names will move to the next phase.
+There is no suggestion limit.

-Category nomination is public.
-Participants are able to see all categories that have been suggested as they are submitted.
+Award suggestion is public.
+Participants are able to see all suggested award names as they are submitted.

-Once the deadline for category suggestion has passed, the coordinator gathers the submitted categories, discards any duplicates, and groups similar categories and category titles together.
+Once the deadline for award suggestion has passed, the coordinator gathers the suggestions, discards any duplicates, and groups similar awards together.

-Participants then use a new (private) form to submit their votes for which categories and/or category names they want to see in the contest.
-The top 7 - 11 most voted for categories/names will become the official awards moving forward.
+Entrants then use a new (private) form to submit their votes for which award names they want to see in the contest.
+The top 7 - 11 most voted for names will become the official awards moving forward.

 Video Nomination

-Participants vote on which videos they would like to see win all the category awards from the previous phase, plus Umami and Omurice.
-There is no limit to how many videos they can vote for.
-Videos may fit in more than one category.
+Entrants vote on which videos they would like to see win all awards except Tomago Don.
+Videos may qualify for more than one award.

-The top 5 videos in every category become finalists and move to the next phase.
+The top 5 videos in every award category become finalists and move to the next phase.

 Finalist Voting